Find Affordable College Courses

 Top 10 Best Communications Technologies & Support Schools

-Our 2023 rankings named Art Center College of Design the best school in California for communications technologies and support students.
-Located in the midsize city of Pasadena, Art Center College of Design is a private not-for-profit college with a small student population.
+Our analysis found Art Center College of Design to be the best school for communications technologies and support students who want to pursue a degree in California.
+Located in the medium-sized city of Pasadena, Art Center College of Design is a private not-for-profit college with a small student population.

-You’ll be in good company if you decide to attend California Polytechnic State University - San Luis Obispo.
-It ranked #2 on our 2023 Best Communications Technology/Support Schools in California list.
-Cal Poly San Luis Obispo is a very large public school located in the small suburb of San Luis Obispo.
+Out of the 10 schools in California that were part of this year’s ranking, California Polytechnic State University - San Luis Obispo landed the # 2 spot on the list.
+Cal Poly San Luis Obispo is a very large public school located in the suburb of San Luis Obispo.

 On average, communications technologies and support graduates from Cal Poly San Luis Obispo take out $17,922 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $266.